ucloud/ucloud-sdk-go/README.md

 ## Quick Start

-To create a new uhost, here is an example to construct a api request:
+To create a new uhost, here is an example to construct an api request:

 ```go
 // build Request